rkapl123/DBAddin/docs/DBModif.md

 *   Database: Database to do the DBAction in
 *   Environment: The Environment, where connection id should be taken from (if not existing, take from selected Environment in DB Addin General Settings Group)
 *   Exec on Save: Should the DBAction be executed when the workbook is being saved?
-*   Ask for execution: Before execution of the DBAction, ask for confirmation?
+*   Ask for execution: Before execution of the DBAction, ask for confirmation.
 A custom text can be given in the CustomXML definition element confirmText (see below)
 *   The actual DBAction to be done is defined in a range that is named like the DBAction definition (the hyperlink takes you there).
 This range can be dynamically computed as all ranges in excel.
 *   Create CB: create a commandbutton for the DB Sequence in the current Worksheet.
 *   Hyperlink: click on it to highlight/select the DB Action range